openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions_students.rst

 ================================

-To make sure that other students and the course team can find and respond to your post, try to select the correct type for your post: either question or discussion.
+To make sure that other students and the course team can find and respond to your post, determine the type for your post: either question or discussion.

 Add a Post to a Content-Specific Discussion Topic
 **************************************************